 While the rise of decidedly anti-women terror organizations like Boko Haram and the Islamic State may make it seem like women are on the back foot, the reality is that these proto-states are weak reactionaries to the changes that must inevitably come.
 They say more about the incompetence of their local governments than the geopolitical shifts that will continue to favor women.
 Hillary or not in November, those trends will carry on.

-This story originally appeared at Geopolitics Made Super, June 1, 2016.
+This story first appeared at Geopolitics Made Super, June 1, 2016.